hashicorp/terraform-provider-null/docs/resources/resource.md

 The `triggers` argument allows specifying an arbitrary set of values that, when changed, will cause the resource to be replaced.

+The `triggers_update` argument allows specifying an arbitrary set of values that, when changed, will cause the resource to be updated.
+Those if the resource already exists, only the `create` actions are executed.

 ## Example Usage

 ```terraform